wjzhengsh/blockchain/howto/ibp-console-manage.md

 ### Viewing your node logs
 {: #ibp-console-manage-console-node-logs}

-The logs of your peers, orderers, and Certificate Authorities are collected by the {{site.data.keyword.IBM_notm}} Kubernetes Service.
+The logs of your peers, ordering nodes, and Certificate Authorities are collected by the {{site.data.keyword.IBM_notm}} Kubernetes Service.
 Use the steps below to view the logs of your nodes from the cluster where you deployed your {{site.data.keyword.blockchainfull_notm}} Platform network.

-To more easily locate your node logs, it is useful to filter on the namespace that was used when the nodes were deployed.
+To more easily locate your node logs, it is recommended to filter on the namespace that was used when the nodes were deployed.
 To find the namespace, open any CA node in your console and click the **Settings** icon.
 View the value of the **Certificate Authority endpoint URL**.
 For example: `https://n2734d0-paorg10524.ibpv2-cluster.us-south.containers.appdomain.cloud:7054`.

 The namespace is the first part of the url beginning with the letter `n` and followed by a random string of six alphanumeric characters.
 So in the example above the value of the namespace is `n2734d0`.